devptyagi/WiproCareerHack-HackathonSubmission-Backend/README.md

 ### Install NGINX

 The application runs on port 8080 by default.
-NGINX has been used up to proxy pass all requests on '/api' route port 80 (HTTP) to port 8080 (Spring Boot).
+NGINX has been set up to proxy pass all requests on '/api' route port 80 (HTTP) to port 8080 (Spring Boot).

 ```sudo amazon-linux-extras enable epel```